 Updates (cancellation, natural disaster, or changes) will be posted here.

-HEARTFELT THANK YOUS: These events could not take place without the support of groups like the Animal Health Foundation and the Grayson-Jockey Club Research Foundation and help from the Parting Glass and the Saratoga Special newspaper.
+HEARTFELT THANK YOUS: These events could not take place without the support of groups like the Animal Health Foundation and the Grayson-Jockey Club Research Foundation and help from the Saratoga Special newspaper.
 Life Data Labs, who helped the past two years as well, will sponsor weeks 3 and 4.
 Special personal thanks to key advisers Frieda Garrison and Jim Santore and Hoofcare's growing list of friends and subscribers in Saratoga!
 If you enjoy these events, credit goes to those organizations and individuals.

 See you on Tuesday...and the next Tuesday...and the next...and the next for those readers lucky enough to find themselves passing through Saratoga this summer!

 Photo courtesy of Dr. Chris Pollitt and the Australian Equine Laminitis Research Unit, which is funded in part by the Animal Health Foundation.

 Donation of your horse will result in a permanent transfer of ownership of the animal.
 Interested owners should note that the value of the donated horse can be listed as a charitable contribution for tax purposes up to $5,000.